 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-After trying this recipe, you may never make pizza dough any other way!
-The ingredients are simply stirred together, left overnight to rise, and that's it - you're ready to make pizza.
-This is the perfect recipe for the first timer.
+After trying this recipe, you might never make pizza dough any other way.
+The ingredients are simply stirred together, not kneaded, left overnight to rise, and that's it—you're ready to roll, top, and bake pizza.
+This is the perfect recipe for a first timer.

-Flour a work surface very well; using a spatula scrape the sticky, bubbly dough onto the flour.
-Flour your hands and pat down to flatten.
-Cut the dough into 2 pieces and using plenty of flour to handle, knead each portion for several minutes to form 2 smooth, elastic, balls of dough.
-Allow to rest on a floured board covered for 30 minutes.
-Your pizza dough is ready to use!
-This dough is even better if kept refrigerated overnight, but let come up to room temperature before shaping pizzas.
+When ready to form the dough, flour a work surface very well.
+Using a spatula, scrape the sticky, bubbly dough onto the floured surface.
+Flour your hands and pat the dough down to flatten it.
+Cut the dough into two pieces and, using plenty of flour to handle, knead each portion for several minutes to form two smooth, elastic, balls of dough.

-NOTE: As with all dough recipes, the amount of flour will vary depending on weather, the brand of flour, etc. Use as much flour as you need to handle the dough, but keep in mind that the stickier the dough, the better the texture of your pizza crust will be.
+Note: As with all dough recipes, the amount of flour will vary depending on the weather, the brand of flour used, and other factors.
+Use as much flour as you need to handle the dough, but keep in mind that the stickier the dough, the better the texture of your pizza crust will be.